PleoSoft/pleodox-community/README.md

 # Run Locally
 	- git checkout
-	- you will need libreoffice (used with jod converter)
-	- setup up the libreoffice path in application.properties
-		ie: "jodconverter.local.office-home=/YOUR_PATH_TO_libreoffice/App/libreoffice"
 	- you will need Java 11 (although JDK 8 should work if [pleodox-core](https://github.com/PleoSoft/pleodox-core) si compiled with java 8)
 	- start com.pleosoft.pleodox.community.PleodoxCommunityApplication

 - Spring boot will start tomcat on the port 8080
-- Jodconverter will start libreoffice on the port 8100
 - Sample templates are configured at
 	- pleodox.storage.templatesDir=./src/test/resources
 - Swagger UI